peter/clojure-cms-api/README.md

 ```

 Check out the [pages](src/app/models/pages.clj) and [widgets](src/app/models/widgets.clj)
 models that we will be working with.
-Here is what the pages model specification might look like:
+Here is the essence of the pages model:

 ```clojure
 (def model-type :pages)